hvaz/maze-challenge/README.md

 ## Labels

 - '?' characters represent unexplored locations of the maze
-- ' ' characters (blank) represent explored locations of the maze that are free of obstacles
+- ' ' characters (blank spaces) represent explored locations of the maze that are free
 - 'X' characters represent explored locations of the maze that are blocked by an obstacle

 ## The Implementations